aka: I Just Want To Be Human

 to the point of being able to pass the Turing test.
 If you're a vampire or werewolf, you're substantially stronger and hardier than a typical human

-.
+, and you're better off being what you are.
 As a result, as cool as these "emotion" things may be, it may not be worth being Brought Down to Normal

 just to enjoy them.
 In these cases, the character in question can often be found looking for a third option